Neutrino meets ultralight dark matter: $\boldsymbol{0\nu\beta\beta}$ decay and cosmology

 which correspond to the limits on the effective neutrino mass $g \phi$ in our local galaxy

 These limits are dominated by the neutrino free-streaming requirement.
-We find that, for the aggressive limit, as we go to higher redshift the state will transit from {\bf Case~I} to {\bf II} around $z=6 \times 10^4$, after which the free-streaming condition $ g \phi < T^{}_{\nu}$ becomes stabilized as $\phi^{}_{0} \propto a^{-1}$ for {\bf Case~II}.
-For $g$ larger than the aggressive limit {\bf Case~I} will transit to {\bf III} instead before $z^{}_{\rm fs} = 10^5$, and the free-streaming requirement is spoiled.
 We need to point out that a thorough analysis of the CMB spectrum by simulating the evolution of perturbations in this context will make the results more robust, and we leave it as a possible future work.